-D. 1 Financial needs
+D. 1 Financial needs Financing a NTFB

+Once a government has decided to legally endorse a particular body/organization, the government must consider its sustainment.
+The legal recognition of the body/organization implies a proposed funding schema for all aspects of the NTFB - see examples of the foreseeable expenses in Annex 1.
+Accounts must be open and transparent and available to all representative organizations, or approved third parties for audit purposes.
-36. Irrespective of the structure selected and the decision for the range of its operations, the NTFB would need to pay for the staff and activities.
-Clearly the type and amount of funding needed would depend on the several factors to ensure optimum performance and the realisation of the benefits of its trade facilitation work programme and outputs.
-Consequently the funding arrangements must be both sustained and sustainable.
-To guarantee appropriate financial provision from the outset, making the NTFB some type of legal entity could be considered as a method of protecting the funding arrangements.

-37. Many options exist to arrange the finance for a NTFB and these include (but are not limited to):

-- Representative private sector organisations financial contribution (providing this did not undermine the remit and terms of reference of the NTFB);

-- Government grant, through its own budget;

-- A public-private partnership;

-- Contributions 'in kind' in the form of office space and maintenance, and office equipment; - Additional funding for specific trade facilitation studies.
-These contributions could be sourced from trade and industry sectors that would benefit from the introduction of trade facilitation proposals.

-38. For many developing countries and economies in transition, the subject of funding is problematic and could prove an impediment to the establishment and long-term operation of a NTFB.
-The government might lack the financial resources or the private sector is unable to marshal sufficient funds from representative business sectors or trade associations.
-Consequently imaginative and innovative solutions would need to be considered.
-For example, the loan of staff from relevant government departments, authorities and agencies for a specific period or activity.
-Equally the private sector enterprises could agree to secondments while continuing to meet the costs of those staff
+- 426 36.
+Irrespective of the structure selected and the decision for the range of its operations, the NTFB - 427 would need to pay for the staff and activities.
+Clearly the type and amount of funding needed would - 428 depend on the several factors to ensure optimum performance and the realisation of the benefits of - 429 its trade facilitation work programme and outputs.
+Consequently the funding arrangements must be - 430 both sustained and sustainable.
+To guarantee appropriate financial provision from the outset, - 431 making the NTFB some type of legal entity could be considered as a method of protecting the - 432 funding arrangements. - 433 37.
+Many options exist to arrange the finance for a NTFB and these include (but are not limited to): - Representative private sector organisations financial contribution (providing this did not undermine the remit and terms of reference of the NTFB); - Government grant, through its own budget; - A public-private partnership; - Contributions 'in kind' in the form of office space and maintenance, and office equipment; - Additional funding for specific trade facilitation studies.
+These contributions could be sourced from trade and industry sectors that would benefit from the introduction of trade facilitation proposals. - 442 38.
+For many developing countries and economies in transition, the subject of funding is problematic - 443 a challenge and could prove an impediment to the establishment and long-term operation of a NTFB. - The government might lack the financial resources or the private sector is unable to marshal - 445 sufficient funds from representative business sectors or trade associations.
+Consequently imaginative - and innovative solutions would need to be considered.
+For example, the loan of staff from relevant - 447 government departments, authorities and agencies for a specific period or activity.
+Equally the - 448 private sector enterprises could agree to secondments while continuing to meet the costs of those - 449 staff.

-39. Another option could be the development of a business plan for submission to Donor Countries for the appropriate level of funding in the form of international aid.
-This approach could have the additional benefit of Donor Countries offering to supply trade facilitation experts and practitioners as well as (or, indeed, instead of) financial aid.

-40. In addition to paying staffing costs, whether for permanent or seconded staff, the NTFB would be responsible for meeting operational expenses such as travel and subsistence and training.
-Therefore the accounts of the NTFB must be open and transparent and available to all representative organisations, or approved third parties for audit purposes.
-This would be especially important if the NTFB is given legal status in the country or economy.

-D.2.
-Budget needs

-41. When funding has been agreed and approved the parties to the NTFB should establish a formal budget.
-The budget could be divided into distinct components:

-- a.
-Capital expenditure such as rent of building and utility costs; - Operating expenses related to staff such as salary, training and association membership fees; - Costs relating to the recruitment of any local consultants and for the procurement of local studies and surveys; - Expenses related to the organization of NTFB meetings, as well as conferences, workshops and seminars to promote the work of the organisation and encourage wider support and acceptance of trade facilitation proposals; - Travel and subsistence, divided into national activities and the costs of attending sub-regional, regional and international meeting as approved; - Expenses related to the procurement of office equipment, communication facilities, stationery, and office management and maintenance; - Miscellaneous expenses related to reproduction and dissemination of documents and other publicity and information material; and - h.
-A contingency fund for any unforeseen expenses deemed necessary by agreement of the contributing organisations, parties and individual participants.

-D.3.
-Staff needs

-42. The staff of the NFTB would be its greatest asset.
-Therefore care must be taken in their selection, whether recruited as permanent employees or accepted as secondments for a term defined period

-Commenté [LT18]: Comment received: This Recommendation should not make the statement of the difficult budgetary situation prevailing in a greater number of countries.
-The only free possibility should be an outreach to retired peoplel Should crowd-funding be envisaged?

-Commenté [LT19]: Comment received: Which can be Donor countries?
-Trade facilitation cannot live on handouts.

-Commenté [LT20]: Comment that this is the rule for any organization, company, association.

-Commenté [LT21]: Comment that this is too detailed.

-Commenté [LT22]: Suggestion that this section should be entitled: 'Operation of a NTFB' or 'Operating a NTFB'

-as part of the financial contribution from a representative organisation.
-Where staff are recruited for a permanent position in the NTFB, national laws governing recruitment and labour regulations concerning terms and conditions of employment must be observed.
-Equally important any staff seconded from a representative organisation (either public or private sector) must be assured any overarching employment contract would be honoured during the term of their secondment.
+- 450 D.3.
+Operating a NTFB - 451 42.
+The staff of the NFTB would be its greatest asset.
+Therefore care must be taken in their selection, - 452 whether recruited as permanent employees or accepted as secondments for a term defined period - as part of the financial contribution from a representative organisation.
+Where staff are recruited for - a permanent position in the NTFB, national laws governing recruitment and labour regulations - 455 concerning terms and conditions of employment must be observed.
+Equally important and under the - 456 same laws any staff seconded from a representative organisation (either public or private sector) - 457 must be assured any overarching employment contract would be honoured during the term of their - 458 secondment. - 44.
+Experience has demonstrated that a NTFB usually requires Members, representatives and staff to undertake a number of different functions.
+This can include, but not restricted to or required to the - 461 following: